Twibes/FinalProject/README.md

 * Adding support for other social media platforms
 * Functionality to connect Premium users with therapists (Therapists-as-a-Service)
+* Incorporate more social medias feeds, like Facebook,Instagram
 * Automated weekly analysis of social media feed as well as emailed report

 *Need to add more points here*